rupeshbug/personal-blog/src/pages/posts/the-naive-bayes-algorithm.md

 ---
 layout: '@/templates/BasePost.astro'
 title: 'The Naive Bayes Algorithm: Introduction to Probabilistic Machine Learning'
-description: Dive into the Naive Bayes algorithm—a gateway to probabilistic machine learning.
+description: Dive into the Naive Bayes algorithm — a gateway to probabilistic machine learning.
 Uncover its principles, applications, and mathematical core in a concise exploration.
 pubDate: 2020-02-06T00:00:00Z
 imgSrc: '/assets/images/naivebayes.png'
 imgAlt: 'Image post'